Our Impact

 Whether we’re welcoming primary school pupils for their first Q&A, platforming bold international premieres, or connecting audiences to grassroots climate organisations, we believe storytelling can make a real difference.

-From 13–15 September 2024, our second annual festival turned Montrose into a hub for ideas, action, and cinematic brilliance.
+From 12–14 September 2025, our third annual festival turned Montrose into a hub for ideas, action, and cinematic brilliance.
 Here’s what we achieved:

 Welcomed 30 filmmakers and guest speakers.